Jose Gabriel del Rosario Brochero: Life

-He was known to travel long distances in Argentina on the back of a mule dressed in a sombrero and a poncho to serve the needs of the Christian faith throughout his huge parish.
+Brochero was known to travel long distances in Argentina on the back of a mule dressed in a sombrero and a poncho to serve the needs of the Christian faith throughout his huge parish.
 He cared for the sick during the cholera epidemic of 1867 and contracted leprosy during his travels; it was believed that it came from drinking yerba mate with some of the patients with the affliction.
 He became well known to his parishioners and made efforts to improve all aspects of their involvement in church life.
 He became blind and deaf towards the end of his life.
 Throughout his travels to meet parishioners he would bring with him the image of the Blessed Virgin Mary, his Mass kit and a prayer book.

 He was appointed to successive positions such as Canon of the Cathedral of Córdoba on 24 April 1898.
 He left for that post on 30 May but was later appointed as a pastor in Villa del Transito on 25 August 1902, arriving there on the following 3 October.
 He resigned from his position as pastor on 5 February 1908 and returned the following 30 March back home to live with his sisters.

 Brochero died on 26 January 1914, his last words being: "Now I have everything ready for the journey".
 A Catholic newspaper later wrote of him: "It is known that Father Brochero contracted the sickness that took him to his tomb, because he visited at length and embraced an abandoned leper of the area".

 Legacy

-In Port-au-Prince in Haiti a rehabilitation clinic for the handicapped was opened in honor of Brochero, dubbed "Kay Gabriel" (Gabriel's House).
+In Port-au-Prince in Haiti a rehabilitation clinic for the handicapped was opened in honor of Brochero, dubbed Kay Gabriel ("Gabriel's house").